Introduction to Web Application Security

 Web security is important as web applications get attacked due to bad coding or improper sanitizing of application inputs and outputs.
 Common web security attacks are Cross-site scripting(XSS) and SQL Injections.

-Apart from XSS, SQL Injections, the other types of web security attacks are Arbitrary code execution, Path Disclosure, Memory corruption, Remote file inclusion, Buffer overflow, local file inclusion, etc. Web security is completely based on people and the processes.
-Hence it is extremely important that the developers use proper coding standards and sanity check for any such web security threats before making websites go live.
+Apart from XSS, SQL Injections, the other types of web security attacks are Arbitrary code execution, Path Disclosure, Memory corruption, Remote file inclusion, Buffer overflow, local file inclusion, etc. Web security is completely based on people and processes.
+Hence it is extremely important that the developers use proper coding standards and sanity checks for any such web security threats before making websites go live.

 Security checks, in fact, have to be applied at a very early stage of development and keep applying at every stage in the software development life cycle.
 Developers need to be well trained in cybersecurity and secure coding practices.
 One-time testing of the application is definitely not effective.
 Continuous regression for web security attacks needs to be implemented at every stage.